longview/SonyMDRemote/Readme.md

 You can double click the leftmost part of a row to tell the MD to play a specific track.
 The currently playing track is bolded.

+Release builds limits the log scrollback to around 250 lines to avoid ballooning memory usage.
+Debug builds have effectively unlimited scrollback, and generate log output files.
+Debug builds also add a "Clear" button to the log.

 ## Basic Command Sequence
 Commands to the MD start with 0x7E, length, and some fixed parameters.
 Termination is 0xFF, and the length includes headers and termination.